 Depart U.S. this evening on an overnight flight to Buenos Aires.

-Arrive this morning in Buenos Aires, set on the Rio de la Plata, and check in your hotel.
-In the afternoon, enjoy a guided overview of the city, seeing its Beaux Arts palaces, grand boulevards, and the famous balcony forever associated with Eva Peron.
-In the early evening gather for an informal reception and a drink at the hotel.
+Arrive this morning in Buenos Aires, set on the Rio de la Plata, and check in your hotel before seeing the city’s Beaux-Arts palaces and the famous balcony associated with Eva Perón.

 With long hours of daylight, make the most of your days exploring the Antarctic Peninsula and surrounding islands.
-Your schedule is flexible, allowing you to take advantage of the unexpected.
-Sail through the incomparable Lemaire Channel and land on the “White Continent,” exploring via Zodiac, kayak and on foot, and using an arsenal of tools for exploration.
+The schedule is flexible, allowing to take advantage of the unexpected.
+Spend these days exploring the “White Continent" via Zodiac, kayak and on foot, and more of the ship's exciting tools for exploration.

-As you voyage, head up to the Bridge to watch for icebergs and whales, and observe expert navigation at work as your skilled Captain and officers sail these historic waters.
-There will also be time to enjoy a massage in the wellness center, workout in the gym, and browse in the library.
-Each day your naturalists offer talks that add depth to your experience.
+As you voyage, head up to the Bridge to watch for icebergs and observe expert navigation at work as your skilled Captain and officers sail these historic waters.
+There’ll also be time to enjoy a massage in the wellness center, workout in the gym, and browse in the library.
+Each day onboard naturalists offer talks that add depth to your experience.

 Whales beneath, birds above, as you continue on.
 Your naturalists will prepare you for the exciting days ahead with presentations on the wildlife and history of the Falkland Islands.

-After breakfast, disembark in Ushuaia with some time to explore before proceeding to the airport for your charter flight to Buenos Aires.
+After breakfast, disembark in Ushuaia and proceed to the airport for your charter flight to Buenos Aires followed by your connecting overnight flight home.

-Arrive in the U.S. after an overnight flight from Buenos Aires.
+Arrive home after an overnight flight from Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.